-We are undergoing construction to add all-new restroom facilities throughout the park.
-Please be aware that restroom trailers are available for guests and there may be construction activity.
+Repair work on the north dock will require us to close the north boat launch on Monday, June 17 and Tuesday, June 18.
+We are also undergoing construction to add all-new restroom facilities throughout the park.
+Please be aware that restroom trailers are available for guests.

 Nearby State Parks

 Cattail Cove State Park

 This park, which operated as a prison between 1876 and 1909, features original cellblocks, dining hall, and cemetery; as well as a reconstructed guard tower and modern Visitor Center.

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.

 Visit the “world’s largest antique.”
 It is located two miles from the park entrance.

 Lake Havasu Museum of History